 Features of Air Circuit Breaker (ACB):

-There is a tripping and protection system and it is responsible to open the circuit breaker under fault conditions.
+There are a tripping and protection system and it is responsible to open the circuit breaker under fault conditions.
 It will isolate the device from the bus bar.
-It is an open construction or the contact system housed in a plastic moulding and current ratings from 400 ampere to 6300 ampere.
+It is an open construction or the contact system housed in a plastic molding and current ratings from 400 amperes to 6300 amperes.

 - ACB doesn’t have any oil inside for any operation.
-For this reason there is no chance of fire hazard caused by oil.
+For this reason, there is no chance of a fire hazard caused by oil.

-- Duration of the arc is same for all values of small and high currents interruptions.
+- The duration of the arc is the same for all values of small and high currents interruptions.

-- Due to the duration of arc is smaller that’s means less amount of heat realized from arc to current carrying contacts and for this reason the service life of the contacts becomes longer.
+- Due to the duration of the arc is smaller that’s means less amount of heat realized from arc to current carrying contacts and for this reason, the service life of the contacts becomes longer.